 Tough, if your success depends on getting results and people on board.

 MeetingSphere removes the barriers

 With MeetingSphere it’s different.
-It not only solves the fundamental issue of (not) getting a word in as is explained further below.
+It not only solves the fundamental issue of (not) getting a word in.
 It also cracks the other issues which keep people from being their best and fully engaged in a meeting.

 Just because they technically can doesn’t mean people will contribute.
 There are many reasons why participants won’t say what they (really) think or share (in full) what they know.
 Such reasons range from fear of ridicule or invoking the displeasure of management to favors owed – and often work unconsciously.
 This is bad enough but the bar for getting involved sits even higher: Getting involved requires listening to and mentally engaging with the contributions of others.
 This requires an open mind and taking those contributions seriously and why would we do that?
 When we know that, for example, Joe is just about stirring up trouble and Jane - while being good, honest and forthcoming in private conversation - will just not call a spade a spade in a meeting.
 Why indeed engage with opinions or statements of fact we must suspect of leaving out the interesting or awkward bits?